-Number o f Credits Achievement Standards Ext.
+A "write-in" workbook \$23. of Credits Achievement Standards Ext.
 Int.
 91388 Demonstrate understanding of spectroscopic data in chemistry.
 3 91390 Demonstrate understanding of thermochemical principles and the properties of particles and substances.
-5 91391 Demonstrate understanding of the properties of organic compounds.
 5 91392 Demonstrate understanding of equilibrium principles in aqueous systems.
 5 91393 Demonstrate understanding of oxidation-reduction processes.
-3
+3 91391 Demonstrate understanding of the properties of organic compounds (may be 5 optional or omitted).
+Credits: 1 .6